Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

-A static (single-shot) game between budget-constrained bidders who tune their pacing multipliers, a.k.a. the \emph{pacing game}, along with the appropriate equilibrium concept was studied in \citet{conitzer2021multiplicative,conitzer2019pacing}, in the context of first- and second-price auctions with quasilinear utilities, and then extended to more general payment constraints \citep{DBLP:conf/wine/AggarwalBM19} and utility measures \citep{DBLP:conf/innovations/Babaioff0HIL21}.
+A static (single-shot) game between budget-constrained bidders who tune their pacing multipliers, a.k.a. the \emph{pacing game}, along with the appropriate equilibrium concept was studied in \citet{Conitzer-wine18,Conitzer-ec19}, in the context of first- and second-price auctions with quasilinear utilities, and then extended to more general payment constraints \citep{Gagan-wine19} and utility measures \citep{Babaioff-itcs21}.
 In particular, any pure Nash equilibrium of this game achieves at least half of the optimal liquid welfare when the underlying auction is truthful.
-In a related contextual auction setting and simultaneously with our work, \citet{balseiro2022contextual} establishes a similar bound on liquid welfare at any (possibly non-linear) Bayes-Nash equilibrium for i.i.d.\ bidders, for a class of standard auctions that includes first-price and second-price auctions.
+In a related contextual auction setting and simultaneously with our work, \citet{StandardAuctions-ec22} establishes a similar bound on liquid welfare at any (possibly non-linear) Bayes-Nash equilibrium for i.i.d.\ bidders, for a class of standard auctions that includes first-price and second-price auctions.
 In contrast to these results, our efficiency result does not rely on convergence to equilibrium, and applies to all core auctions.

-A growing line of work in mechanism design targets bidding agents that maximize value or utility under spending constraints and are assumed to reach equilibrium \citep{pai2014optimal,balseiro2021landscape,deng2021towards}.
+A growing line of work in mechanism design targets bidding agents that maximize value or utility under spending constraints and are assumed to reach equilibrium \citep{pai2014optimal,Balseiro-ec21,deng2021towards}.
 In contrast, our emphasis is not on mechanism design: we take the auction specification as exogenous and focus on the learning dynamics.

 \emph{Throttling} (a.k.a. \emph{probabilistic pacing}) is an alternative approach: instead of pacing their bids, agents participate in only a fraction of the auctions \citep{balseiro2021budget}.
-Very recently, \citet{DBLP:journals/corr/abs-2107-10923} proved that throttling converges to a Nash equilibrium in the first-price auctions (albeit without any stated implications on welfare or liquid welfare).
-On the other hand, no such convergence is possible for second-price auctions since a Nash equilibrium is $\mathsf{PPAD}$-hard to compute \citep{DBLP:conf/sigecom/ChenKK21}.
-The equilibria obtained by throttling and pacing dynamics in the first-price auction can differ in revenue by at most a factor of $2$ \citep{DBLP:journals/corr/abs-2107-10923}.
+Very recently, \citet{Chen-wine21} proved that throttling converges to a Nash equilibrium in the first-price auctions (albeit without any stated implications on welfare or liquid welfare).
+On the other hand, no such convergence is possible for second-price auctions under throttling dynamics for the same reason as pacing: a Nash equilibrium is $\mathsf{PPAD}$-hard to compute \citep{Chen-ec21}.
+The equilibria obtained by throttling and pacing dynamics in the first-price auction can differ in revenue by at most a factor of $2$ \citep{Chen-wine21}.